emmanuelroussel/filmique/README.md

 # filmique

-> A simple web app that helps you find movies to watch
+Front end for filmique, a web app that helps you find movies to watch

-## Build Setup
+## Getting Started

 ``` bash
 # install dependencies